OuhscBbmc/data-science-practices-1/ch-example-dashboard.md

 * Use `histogram_2()` located in [display-1.R](https://github.com/OuhscBbmc/miechv-3/blob/master/analysis/common/display-1.R) (this link is accessible only to Oklahoma's MIECHV evaluation team).
 Add hover text to each histogram.

 * If all datasets are the same unit of analysis (*e.g.*, 'program-month'), then don't use an H3 tab.
-Use subtabs if you have marginals more than one level (*e.g.*, visit date at program-month, visit date at program-week, visit date at provider-week).
+Use (H3) tabs if you have marginals more than one level (*e.g.*, visit date at program-month, visit date at program-week, visit date at provider-week).
 But avoid multiple levels, if possible;  especially if program isn't fluent with a single level.

 * histograms have a more specific *y*-axis.
 For example, "Count of Months" instead of "Frequency"